sxm13/GCNCharges/README.md

 # Website & Zenodo
 * You can predict partial atomic charges using an online APP :point_right: [link](https://pacman-charge-mtap.streamlit.app/).
 * Full code and dataset can be downloaded from :point_right: [link](https://zenodo.org/records/10822403)
-* Note: All future releases will be uploaded on Github only.
+* Note: All future releases will be uploaded on Github and pip only.

 # Reference
 If you use PACMAN Charge, please cite [this paper]():